Croquis templates for sketching Fashion Flats! (videos in this post)

 Even though I usually use posed figures for illustrations and not posed for flats, that isn’t a rule.

-In today’s video, I use a really cool app called Pret-a-Template that is tricky in some ways, but really cool in other ways.
+In the video below, I use a really cool app called Pret-a-Template to sketch design that is tricky in some ways, but really cool in other ways.
+I don’t actually recommend it for illustration at all, but I like their templates for people who don’t want to sketch their own.

-One thing you will especially like is that it comes with a lot of croquis for fashion flats templates that you can choose from.
+One thing you will especially like is that it comes with a lot of croquis templates that you can choose from.
 Children’s, men’s, plus size, maternity, baby, shoe, bag, etc…..

 How fun is that?
 Then you can add color and pattern.
 It’s a great way to get creative on the go!